 Happy Raksha Bandhan

-Raksha Bandhan is a light-hearted festival which shows the bond and love between brother and sister.
+Raksha Bandhan is a light-hearted festival that shows the bond and love between brother and sister.
 Raksha Bandhan is a Hindu festival celebrated with great zeal and enthusiasm throughout India.

 Rakshabandhan is celebrated in the month of Shravan(Sawan) in the Hindi calendar which falls in August.